alokwhitewolf/MultiObjectTracker/README.md

 ### Normal mode

-To run the code using a video file use the following command line argument --
+To run the code using a video file use the following command line arguement --

 ```shell
 python main.py -v <path-2-video-file>